Sterling stumbles after rollercoaster ride to 2-year high vs euro | Business

 But a couple of hours later, the pound fell to its lowest level in nine days versus the single currency after ECB President Christine Lagarde spoke.
 Speaking after the ECB kept its policy unchanged, Lagarde acknowledged that euro zone inflation was running hotter than expected, adding that raising interest rates this year was "very unlikely" but left the door open for further assessment.

-Sterling fell sharply against the euro after jumping to a two-year high on Thursday as a rate hike from the Bank of England failed to keep sterling afloat after the European Central Bank meeting.
-Sterling jumped 0.5% versus the euro after the BoE raised its benchmark interest rate to 0.5% to contain rising inflation.
+Sterling fell sharply against the euro after jumping to a two-year high on Thursday as a rate hike from the Bank of England failed to keep the British currency afloat after a meeting of the European Central Bank.
+The pound jumped 0.5% versus the euro after the BoE raised its benchmark interest rate to 0.5% to contain rising inflation.
 But a couple of hours later, the pound fell to its lowest level in nine days versus the single currency after ECB President Christine Lagarde spoke.

 Speaking after the ECB kept its policy unchanged, Lagarde acknowledged that euro zone inflation was running hotter than expected, adding that raising interest rates this year was "very unlikely" but left the door open for further assessment.
 She had previously argued that inflation would soon abate without intervention.